Indigenous Social Work – in the North – Post Conference Program and Speakers

 08.30 | Eva Josefsen “From Colonization to Justice: Indigenous Rights and the Welfare State” |

-09.00 | Elle Nystad and Lina Maria Karlsen “When People in Power Positions Listen with Closed Ears.
-Discussion on the Fosen demonstration and challenges in dialogue between activists and authorities” |
+09.00 | Elle Margget Nystad, Law Student and Leader of NSR Nuorat and Lina Maria Karlsen, Social Worker and Leader of the Socialist Left Party’s Sami Council “When People in Power Positions Listen with Closed Ears.
+Discussion on the Fosen demonstration and challenges in dialogue between activists and authorities”.
+Including comments from the audience |

 10.15 | Coffee/tea break |